Every Voice Matters, Every Vote Counts

 What You Can Do to Participate in the Process

 The community's input in the development of the redrawing voting districts is extremely important to the Redistricting process.
 A series of public hearings along with Community Workshops will be held to receive community input on the development of district boundaries.
-For more details regarding public hearings and community workshops, please visit our Redistricting Schedule webpage for the most up-to-date information.
+For more details regarding public hearings and community workshops, please visit the County of Napa Redistricting Schedule webpage for the most up-to-date information.